- Complete an Internship Application Online

 - The Internship cannot be used to satisfy graduation requirement unless the program specifically includes it in the curriculum.

 - Bi-weekly logs must be submitted to the Internship Coordinator throughout internship along with an end-of-the-semester Internship Essay in order to receive credit.
+Log sheets and Internship Essay must be submitted to the Internship Coordinator one week prior to the end of the semester.

 FOR THE EMPLOYER: